plturrell/scb-sapphire-finsight/SCB_BEAUTIFUL_UI.md

    - Donut chart with center KPI display
    - Interactive segments with SCB styling

+4. **EnhancedSankeyChart**: For flow and relationship visualizations
+   - Perfect for financial flows, budget allocations, and process flows
+   - Supports AI-enhanced flows with confidence indicators
+   - Interactive nodes and links with detailed tooltips
+   - Dark mode support with theme-appropriate colors
+   - Network-aware adaptivity that adjusts complexity based on connection quality
+   - Device capability detection for optimal performance
+   - Adaptive animations that disable for slow networks or low-end devices

-4. **EnhancedForceDirectedGraph**: For network and relationship visualization
+5. **EnhancedForceDirectedGraph**: For network and relationship visualization
    - Knowledge graphs with interactive nodes/edges
    - AI-enhanced relationship indicators
    - SCB styling for node categories and relationship types